Vask af dit bæreredskab

 IRONING

-Silk can be ironed at the lowest temperature.
+Silk can be ironed at the lowest temperature setting.
 Use steam.

 Back to blog